aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 The kind of deep grief produced by oppression, injustice, exile, and loss is removed.

-### God is promising a society where suffering no longer defines life.
+### HaShem is promising a society where suffering no longer defines life.

-Weeping may have been the background music of Israel’s life — but in God’s renewed world, it is no longer the dominant sound.
+Weeping may have been the background music of Israel’s life — but in HaShem’s renewed world, it is no longer the dominant sound.

 ---